brendt/stitcher.io/app/PHP/GettingStarted/Content/01-the-basics/01-hello-php.md

 ### Goal of this book

 You don't learn a programming language by reading a book.
 You do so by writing code.
 This book won't teach you everything there is to know about PHP, rather it will teach you how to learn yourself.
 This book will be the foundation to build on.
-That's why every chapter will link to the PHP docs to learn more, and also an excercise section so that you actually write code.
+That's why every chapter will link to external resources for followup, and also an exercise section so that you actually write code.

+Let's begin!

 ## Installing PHP

 Production PHP is typically deployed using Docker, on dedicated virtual servers, or via shared hosting providers.
-We'll spend a full chapter on deploying PHP later in this book.
+We'll spend [a full chapter](/php/the-basics/deployment) on deploying PHP later in this book.
 For now, we'll focus on getting PHP running for local development.
 All you need is the PHP binary to get started, it will run on any operating system.

 {{ download-php }}